justakissaway/dark/documentation/Monopoly_Market.md

 ## purchase procedure

 It is assumed that [Monero](Monero.md) is being used for payment.
-Get the onion link for the Monopoly market website from from [dark.fail](https://dark.fail) or [Darknetlive](https://darknetlive.com) and surf to the site.
+Get the onion link for the Monopoly market website from [dark.fail](https://dark.fail) or [Darknetlive](https://darknetlive.com) and surf to the site.
 Verify the signature of the website displayed using the public key above, or the public key available on [Darknetlive](https://darknetlive.com).

 ```Bash
 gpg --verify signature.asc